 Former Defence Minister George Fernandes, who visited Siachen 18 times, passes away in Delhi

-New Delhi, Jan 29: Former Defence Minister George Fernandes passed away in Delhi on Tuesday.
+New Delhi, Jan 29: Former Defence Minister George Fernandes passed away after prolonged illness in Delhi on Tuesday.
 He was aged 88.

 Native of Mangaluru in Karnataka, George Fernandeswas a key member of the Janata Dal and is the founder of the Samata Party.
 He has held several ministerial portfolios including communications, industry, railways, and defence.